BookingEasy/booking-easy-wp/readme.txt

 2. Create a free account on https://sagenda.net/Accounts/Register (setup your “bookable items” and events).
 3. Copy your token (from the backend of sagenda.net Settings / account settings) to your WordPress installation (backend of wp / Settings / Sagenda).
 4. Use the shortcode [sagenda-wp] in a page or an article ( you can also display only one "bookable item" : [sagenda-wp bookableitem="my bookable item name"]).
-Use the shortcode [sagenda-wp view="calendar"] to display a month / week / day view. [in BETA testing for now!]
+    OR Use the shortcode [sagenda-wp view="calendar"] to display a month / week / day view. [in BETA testing for now!]

 SUPPORT THIPS : any error message? try to update to the last version of WordPress and use PHP 7 or higher !